Streetcar suburb: Washington, D.C.

-During the late-1800s, streetcars spurred development in numerous villages in Washington County, D.C., including Brightwood, Mount Pleasant, Tenleytown, Chevy Chase, LeDroit Park, Uniontown, and Brookland.
-All lost streetcar service by the mid-1960s.
+Beginning in the late 1800s, streetcars spurred development in numerous villages in Washington County, D.C., including Brightwood, Mount Pleasant, Tenleytown, LeDroit Park, Uniontown, and Brookland.
+One developer built a streetcar line to support his creation of the Chevy Chase neighborhoods in D.C. and Maryland.
+Transit lines also spread out of Washington and into the surrounding areas of Montgomery and Prince George's counties in Maryland, heading out to Rockville, Forest Glen, Kensington, Takoma Park, and Berwyn Heights.
+The streetcar helped shape the development of the Gateway Arts District from Mount Rainier through Hyattsville and Riverdale Park and beyond through College Park to Laurel.
+Streetcar operations in the region dwindled after the 1920s and ended altogether in the 1960s.

-From the late 1880s to the end of the streetcar era, transit lines spread out of Washington and into the surrounding areas of Montgomery and Prince George's counties in Maryland, heading out to Rockville, Forest Glen, Kensington, Takoma Park, and Berwyn Heights.
-In particular, the streetcar helped shape the development of the Gateway Arts District from Mount Rainier through Hyattsville and Riverdale Park and beyond through College Park to Laurel.
+Clarendon, Virginia, was built as a streetcar suburb around 1900, by the same developers who developed East Catonsville, near Baltimore.

 Australasia

-Kelburn in New Zealand is served by the Wellington Cable Car, and Karori transport once linked to it.
+Kelburn, New Zealand, is served by the Wellington Cable Car, and Karori transport once linked to it.

 The inner suburbs of many Australian cities were planned around tram lines.
-Melbourne's existing extensive tram network includes some examples of existing tram suburbs where tram was the dominant form of early transportation and still a major form of transport, including Carlton, Fitzroy, St Kilda, Albert Park, South Melbourne, and Brunswick.
+Melbourne's existing extensive tram network includes some examples of existing tram suburbs where tram was the dominant form of early transportation and still a major form of transport, including Carlton, Fitzroy, St Kilda, Albert Park, South Melbourne and Brunswick.
+Sydney also once had the largest tram network in the Southern Hemisphere, with many of the contemporary main streets of different suburbs having been built around tram stops.